- Another player took my loot

 - The Master Looter gave the loot to someone who didn't need it

-In a Battle for Azeroth pre-patch, the ability to swap the loot method to Master Looter was removed and replaced with Personal Loot.
+In modern World of Warcraft the only loot methods are Personal Loot for dungeons and Group Loot for raids.
 Most loot can be traded to an eligible party member within two hours.
 If the player you want to trade with is not on the same realm, the trade must be completed before leaving the instance and group.
 For more information on trading loot, visit our Can't Trade Loot article.

-In WoW Classic there are multiple loot methods that allow you to manage loot directly.
-For this reason, Customer support will not redistribute loot in the event of a dispute between players.
+In WoW Classic and Wrath Classic there are multiple loot methods that allow you to manage loot directly.
+For this reason, Customer Support will not redistribute loot in the event of a dispute between players.
 Scamming other players is a violation of our World of Warcraft game policies.
 We will investigate any reports of scamming that we receive and take the appropriate action, removing gains and penalizing those who violate this policy as needed.
 Items and gold will not be redistributed in these cases.

 If you’re playing with a new group, it’s advised to always be clear on the loot rules before proceeding.
 Discuss the plans for distributing loot with the raid leader before you become locked into a raid.
 This will provide you with an opportunity to make an informed decision on whether you want to decline the invitation or leave the group.